Best practices, Email Authentication, Gmail

 Yahoo!
 Mail provides a less precise timeframe, stating it will be within the first quarter of the new year.

-For years, Google and Yahoo have been making significant efforts to enhance email security and reduce spam.
+Google and Yahoo have been making significant efforts to enhance email security and reduce spam for years.
 The introduced changes aim to provide even better protection for email recipients and tighten the implementation of anti-spam filters.
 The modifications include:

 The most crucial and challenging change involves email authentication.
 Mandatory SPF and DKIM authentication are being introduced for all senders.